Find out how Info For Me can help you

 Help making changes to your home

 If you live in private rented accommodation, you can adapt your home.
-You’ll be responsible for arranging and funding the work.

 • providing auxiliary equipment and services, like replacing taps and door handles or providing door entry systems